kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 Two indepedent BERT networks are used as dense encoders for passage as well as question.
 Passage encoder maps any test passage to a d-dimensional vector.
 Such vectors are used to build an index that is used for retrieval. </li>
 <li>Training of DPR involves training the encoders such that dot-product similarity becomes a good ranking function for retrieval.
 At inference time, the question encoder encodes the input question to a d-dimensional vector and this encoding is used to retrieve k passags of which vectors are the closest to the question vector.
 The similarity function used in DPR is dot-product, but any decomposable similarity function can be used - such as some transformations of Euclidean distance.</li>
 <li>
-For indexing and retrieval, FAISS (Johnson et al. 2017) library is used - as it supports efficient similarity search and clustering of dense vectors applicable to billions of vectors.
+For indexing and retrieval, FAISS (<a href="https://arxiv.org/abs/1702.08734">Johnson et al. 2017</a>) library is used - as it supports efficient similarity search and clustering of dense vectors applicable to billions of vectors.
 </li>
 </ul>
 </p>